Norway imposes new restrictions to limit virus spread | Health

 Norway imposes new restrictions to limit virus spread

-"Remember that we are doing this for each other, to avoid serious illness and death...and to avoid coming back to where we were in March," she said.
-Norway's total death toll from COVID-19 stood at 282 up to Thursday.
-Its 14-day cumulative number of COVID-19 cases per 100,000 inhabitants was 88.8 as of Wednesday, third-lowest in Europe behind Finland and Estonia, according to the European Centre for Disease Prevention and Control.
+The government is now preparing for further restrictions for implementation if they're needed to avoid a collapse in health services, Solberg said.
+Norway's 14-day cumulative number of COVID-19 cases per 100,000 inhabitants was 88.8 as of Wednesday, third-lowest in Europe behind Finland and Estonia, according to the European Centre for Disease Prevention and Control.

 - READ MORE ON: